dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Presentation/ReadMe.Presentation.md

 ## Login by Google

-1. Go to GoogleCloud **APIs & Services** (create google project at first if needed)
+1. Go to GoogleCloud **APIs & Services** and configure url and project (use test settings)
-2. Go to Credentials and click "Create Credentials" and choose **OAuth client ID** and then **Web application**
+2. Create and get Credentials -> choose **OAuth client ID** and then **Web application**
-3. Set project and uri.
-4. Create credentials and safety store clientId and secret (not directly in appsettings!)
+3. Store cleintId and secretId in safe storage like local secrets (not directly in appsettings!)

-1.
+!
+Use Swagger !
+4. Call `/google/redirect` endpoint, and copy value from the `location` header.
+5. Paste header value to browser and log to google
+6. Get the result token and use it to authenticate

+## Proxy authorization

+Proxy endpoint `ProxyGenericPageQueryEndpoint` demonstrates how to deal with advance authentication strategy.
+It allows to specify which field are allowed for which permissions.
+To test it we can create a user with roles that have a permission with properties (for instance for Customer - see postman).

 ## Enum to string conversion

 Due to the